 In The Photobook: A History Vol. 1, Martin Parr and Gerry Badger also talk about the state of German photography after the war, writing

 During the Nazi period […] many of the country’s best photographers - who were Jewish - had emigrated or were engulfed by the Holocaust.
 Thus after the war German photography, not unnaturally, was in a rudderless state. (p.
-191)
+191)and

 But the most notable development in postwar German photography prior to the 1960s was the Fotoform movement, instigated by Dr Otto Steinert and others.
 This was a valiant attempt to turn the clock back to the defining moment of ‘Film and Foto,’ as if the Nazi hiatus had never existed. (ibid.)